| |

 A very simple example will be enough to demonstrate the difference.

 Or again, Arthur, Bert and Clark hear a joke.
 Arthur falls down laughing, Bert also laughs, but not nearly as hard, and not for as long.
-Clark doesn't laugh at all, but says he thought the joke was quite amusing.
-How can a scientist discover which of the three thought the joke was funniest?
+Clark doesn't laugh at all, but says he thought the joke was very amusing.
+How can a scientist discover which of the three thought the joke was "funniest"?

 Another Perspective